The Cost to Replace an Evaporator Coil in a Central AC

 2) The size of the AC system

 Central AC systems come in various sizes, between 1.5 to 5 tons.
-The larger the system, the most expensive the coil—and installation.
+The larger the system, the most expensive the coil—and installation will tend to be.

 3) The installer’s pricing